Overview of the LNG Plant Submission Process

 Determine if LNG Plants Have Been Abandoned

-If a LNG plant has been abandoned the submission data would ideally include this plant with the status code (STATUS_CD) value indicating that it is abandoned.
-If the operator opts not to include the abandoned LNG plant in the submission, the operator must include a note in the cover letter indicating that the plant was not included in the submission because it was abandoned in place.
-In this scenario, NPMS staff will convert the status of the LNG plant data to abandoned, on the operator’s behalf.
-Please note that once a LNG plant is officially abandoned in the NPMS, it should not be included in future NPMS submissions.
-Since abandoned LNG plants are disassociated from your OPID, your company’s abandoned LNG plants will not appear in your PIMMA account.
+If an LNG plant was permanently abandoned during the reporting year, a submission is necessary to convert the LNG plant data to an abandoned status.
+Once an LNG plant is officially abandoned in the NPMS, it should not be included in future NPMS submissions.
+Since abandoned LNG plants are disassociated from your OPID, your company's abandoned LNG plants will not appear in OSAVE under your NPMS account.
 However, abandoned LNG plant data is viewable via the NPMS Public Viewer (as the generic OPID 99999 ABANDONED operator).
-If needed, NPMS staff can also send your abandoned LNG plants, in shapefile format, for use in your own GIS to assist you with this process.
+If needed, NPMS staff can also send your abandoned LNG plants, in shapefile format, for use in your own GIS to assist you with confirming your submission excludes any LNG plants previously reported as permanently abandoned.
 Please contact NPMS staff if you are unsure of which LNG plants are currently abandoned in the NPMS for your OPID.

 Develop LNG Plant Submission Components